Gordon J. Fyfe (Chair)

-Gordon J. Fyfe joined the PSP Investment Board (PSPIB) as President and Chief Executive Officer in October 2003.
-Prior to joining PSPIB, Mr. Fyfe had served as President of World Markets at CDP Capital since March 2002.
+Gordon J. Fyfe joined the British Columbia Investment Management Corporation as Chief Executive Officer/Chief Investment Officer in July 2014.
+Prior to joining bcIMC, Mr. Fyfe had served as President and Chief Executive Officer of PSP Investment Board (PSPIB) since joining it in October 2003 until June 20, 2014 and as President of World Markets at CDP Capital since March 2002.
 From 1992 to 2002, Mr. Fyfe was President and Chief Operating Officer of TAL International, a division of TAL Global Asset Management.
 Prior to joining TAL International, from 1986 to 1992, Mr. Fyfe was Vice President at JP Morgan in London, England.
 Mr. Fyfe received his MBA from INSEAD in 1986.

 Christopher J. Ailman

 Christopher J. Ailman is the Chief Investment Officer of the $120 billion California State Teachers' Retirement System (CalSTRS), the second-largest pension fund in the nation.
 As CIO, Mr. Ailman leads a team of seven directors, and an investment staff of 96, which manage the following divisions: Private Equity, Global Equities, Corporate Governance, Fixed Income, Real Estate, Operations and Innovation / Risk.
 He joined CalSTRS in the fall of 2000.
 He has over 23 years of institutional investment management experience.